jairoevaristo/jairoevaristo/README.md

 ## Motivations :computer:

-- Develop or help with projects that will help other people's lives.
+- Develop or help with projects that will help other people's lives :man_technologist:.
-- Always learning something every day.
+- Always learning something every day :pencil:.

 ##

-:coffee: Everything can be solved with a good cup of coffee.
+Everything can be solved with a good cup of coffee :coffee:.